SKIP TO MAIN CONTENT

-Certified Dietary Manager – Certificate of Achievement
+Dietary Manager – Certificate of Achievement

-What is a Certified Dietary Manager (CDM)?
+What is a Certified Dietary Manager, Certified Food Protection Professional (CDM, CFPP)?

-Employment possibilities
+Employment Possibilities

-Program Admission:
+Program Admission

 To enroll in the program, students must first apply to Orange Coast College.
 Once admitted to the college, students should schedule an appointment with an academic counselor.
 For more information, visit our Admission website.